(When I grouch later about massively oversized chapters, this is what I'm grouching about.)

 "Ah."
 He almost smiled.
 "Also, because I could."

 And I can see how he would think it would work.
 Desperate to prove myself innocent to him, I was supposed to throw myself to the mercy of whatever he would chose to do with me.
 He didn't count on my reaction to the deaths he caused, didn't count on the guys being there for me.
-It's a good thing, because otherwise...
+It's a good thing, because otherwise . . .
 It might have worked.

 Not for love.
 Not even for lust.

-I was the only thing he was even given a chance to control.
+She realized she'd been the only thing he was even given a chance to control.

 "Possibly."
 Dark eyes met hers as she crouched beside him.
 "Gaara spoke the truth, didn't he?"

 "He was there for me.
 All of them were, actually.
-But yes, he was honest in the respect that he was the only one who really had the nerve to take things that step further."
+But yeah, he was honest in the respect that he was the only one who really had the nerve to take things that step further."

 It was said with no inflection, no spite.
 "I hope he kills you.
 I hope you die under him."

 She stood, wincing slightly as the motion reminded her of her bruises.
 "There are far worse things you can do to a person than kill them, Sasuke."

 Orochimaru tried to escape twice while she stood watch over her once-teammate, but he was apprehended, beaten, and dragged back to his post each time.
 She saw the end of his second attempt once her guard shift was over, saw his captors effortlessly evade attacks made by a body pushed far past its limits, and couldn't say she felt the least bit of empathy.